September 25, 2018

 Finally, the old saying that knowledge is power still holds true.

 Jacob Engel, author and business consultant, suggested, “Read extensively (or listen to audiobooks).
 Be knowledgeable about business in general and leadership in particular.”
-Millennial job hunters who embrace diversity and positive relationships and have the knowledge for the job are going to excel.
+Millennial job hunters who embrace positive relationships and have the knowledge for the job are going to excel.

 If you are looking for more information on how you can expand your hard and soft skills to get a meaningful job in business, contact the Admissions office for available degree paths.